caedonhsieh/processNotify/README.md

 # processNotify
-This python3 program runs a process, then notifies the user by SMS using Twilio.
+This program runs a process, then notifies the user by SMS using Twilio.

 ## Instructions for setup
-1. Clone this GitHub repository.
+1. If you do not have a Twilio account and Twilio phone number, you will need to set one up here: https://www.twilio.com/docs/usage/tutorials/how-to-use-your-free-trial-account
-2. If you do not have a Twilio account and Twilio phone number, you will need to set one up here: https://www.twilio.com/docs/usage/tutorials/how-to-use-your-free-trial-account
+2. Clone this repository and navigate to the project directory.
 3. Run `./setup.sh`.
 This creates `processNotify.env`, which configures the secure account information, establishes a python virtual environment, installs the requirements in the virtual environment, and sets up run_process.py to use the virtual environment.
 4. Open `processNotify.env` with your favorite text editor, and replace the bracketed sections with your specific information (found here if you log in: https://www.twilio.com/console).
 A sample `processNotify.env` file may look like:
 ```